Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 • Day Seven: Back to Dar

 This will be an adventurous week.
 You can catch a bus from Dar es Salaam Bagala bus station.
 It takes about 4 hours to reach Nyasamati, from where the ferry to Mafia Island leaves.
 Or you can fly from Dar to Mafia Island.
-It’s only a 30 minutes flight and the price online is now 300 USD (it was much cheaper before Covid) while the ferry is 16.000 shillings (7 USD).
+It’s only a 30-minute flight and the price online is now 300 USD (it was much cheaper before Covid) while the ferry is 16.000 shillings (7 USD).

 When we were in Dar we were told that if you go directly to the airport to buy the ticket they give you the local rate for the ticket, half the price, so give it a try.